damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/field-marketing/index.html.md

 - Can we pair this event with other local engagements?
 - We want to strike a good balance between: community and enterprise events.

+## For GitLab Employees<a name="promotion"></a>
+- If there is an event you would like to attend, are attending, speaking or have proposed a talk please let the Field Marketing Manager know.
+We will try to suppot you attending the event in any way we can.
+Even if we are unable to sponsor the event you can likely still attend with your managers approval.
+- Remeber we are way more likely to sponsor an event if you have solidified a speaking spot.
+So, if there is something you really want to attend propose a talk.
+- Calls for papers are posted in the CFP Channel on Slack.
+- If you do not have any GitLab swag and are going to an event, notify the Field Marketing Manager as soon as possible so we can try and get you a GitLab shirt to wear.

 ## Promoting Events<a name="promotion"></a>
 - Use social media to post as soon as committed to attending an event.
 - Email signatures- starting 1 month before event for those attending event.